Sourcing sustainable materials without compromising on quality is key for us!

 How does polyester become recycled?

 Recycled polyester, or rPET, is produced mechanically or chemically by collecting PET, typically in the form of used plastic bottles, and sorting, washing, and breaking the material down before spinning it into yarn that can be adapted to include performance technologies such as moisture-wicking and temperature regulation.
-Plastic bottles are cleaned, broken into flakes, sorted by color, and then melted down into chips in mechanical recycling.
-These are then extruded and texturized before being transformed into fibers.

 Chemical recycling accomplishes exactly what it says on the tin: the PET is cleaned and broken down using a succession of chemicals before yarn is spun from the resultant material.